sodafoundation/architecture-analysis/Extend_volumes_Design.md

 2. Add a cli command (osdsctl volume extend <id> <new size>).
 3. Implement extend volume in volume controller.
 4. Add logic in the selector to handle extend volume.
-5. Implement extend volume in drivers.
+5. Implement extend volume in LVM, Ceph, and Cinder drivers.

 ## Alternatives considered